 Here’s what I did.

-Spray a 9×13″ glass baking dish with cooking spray.
-Add a layer of corn tortillas.
+Spray two 9×13″ glass baking dishes with cooking spray.
+Add a layer of six white corn tortillas (as pictured) for each baking dish.

-Here is the third layer of tortillas, beef and cheese.
+Repeat again with the final layer of tortillas, beef and cheese.
+Add extra cheese over the top.

 Here’s the recipe.

-(Recipe adapted from Bettie Raye when we worked at Dallas Baptist University, Dallas, TX)
+(Recipe inspired from Bettie Raye when we worked at Dallas Baptist University, Dallas, TX)

 - 2 lbs. lean ground beef